 Simply put, the quality and sharpness of the steel used in disposable razors are such that most single blade models won’t get the job done as well as those with two, three or five blades.

-That being said, single blade disposables are still far and away from your cheapest option, and there are at least a few models that are nearly equal to the more expensive multi-blade models.
+That being said, single blade disposables are still far and away from your cheapest option, and there are at least a few models that come with an ergonomic handle and that are nearly equal to the more expensive multi-blade models.

 It’s a fact of life that not all things are created equal and nowhere could this be truer than when it comes to disposable razors.

-While some companies are producing quite excellent disposables, they are still far outweighed by the number of downright awful products still on the market—which, unfortunately, we had to find out firsthand during our research.
+While some companies are producing quite excellent disposables for both men and women, they are still far outweighed by the number of downright awful products still on the market—which, unfortunately, we had to find out firsthand during our research.

 So, when it comes to finding the best disposable razor, there are a few tips to keep in mind.